Q. Can I use my personal device (laptop, phone, desktop) for work purposes?

-A. Yes, but before bringing your device home, please contact your assigned IT Coordinator or the IT Help Desk to ensure that it will work properly off-campus.
+A. Yes, but before bringing your device home, please contact the IT Help Desk (509.359.2247) to ensure that the device will work as expected off-campus.

 Q. If I use my personal device for work purposes, is it going to be searched if there's a public records request?

 A. To avoid this issue, only use university-provided cloud services like Outlook, Office 365, Google G Suite, Google Drive, Microsoft OneDrive, Zoom, and Canvas.
 By using these services, any work-related documents, communication, and records are automatically stored on university services.

 Q. Can I access Banner from my personal device?